Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Development-Status.md

 -   ⚪ **QoL**: Increase listed matches in matchhistory command (5 > 10)
 -   ⚪ **QoL**: Small change to matchhistorychannel and command to increase visibility of KDA
 -   ⚪ **QoL**: Auto refresh after /register was done to instantly add the registered player to infopanel and give their rank.
+-   ⚪ **QoL**: Add a setting that allows to enable the command to add a player to a team for everyone

 <br>